 Arrival of Kurzweil's singularity was to have liberated us.
 Yet it doesn't seem likely to.
 Concentration of wealth has increased during the past quarter century, especially in the U.S.A. (reversing the trend toward greater distribution during the 50 years prior).
 Most technology and genomic benefits will be out of reach, even for the technocracy.
 There is scant promise for any, other than the fabulously wealthy elite.

 Occupy was too modest in its assessment of wealth, influence and power concentration.
 Occupy intended to represent the increasingly marginalized interests of the 99% versus the 1%.
-What a gentle underestimate!
+That was a gentle underestimate.

 Descent into the real singularity